chrisbroski/index-readme/README.md

 It should handle HTML properly (by ignoring normal md parsing.)
 Here is an example from the [spec](http://daringfireball.net/projects/markdown/syntax) for dealing with block-level HTML

-This is a regular paragraph.
-Below is an HTML table.
+This is a table built with real HTML.

 <table>
     <tr>